John Thomas Corley: Early life

-John Thomas Cole was born to Irish immigrant parents (Bridget Beatrice Surdival b.
+John Thomas Corley was born to Irish immigrant parents (Bridget Beatrice Surdival b.
 December 31, 1876 in Belcarra, County Mayo and John J. Corley b.
 1872 in Castlebar, County Mayo) in Brooklyn, New York, on August 4, 1914, the day World War I began in Europe.
 He had a twin sister Ellen (August 4, 1914 - October 3, 1919) and a younger brother James (September 18, 1915 - January 4, 1987).
 He attended high school at St. Francis Preparatory High School, in Brooklyn and graduated from the class of 1932 and he is also a member of that High School's Hall of Fame.
 He graduated from the United States Military Academy at West Point in 1938, where he also was an accomplished boxer prior to his active duty service.
 One story states that after his graduation from West Point he was assigned to the Army Air Corps; where he then flew an airplane under the Brooklyn Bridge and was then reassigned to the infantry.